syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Compression.md

 3. Optimizing page content
 4. Remove metadata information

-To compress the existing PDF document in .NET Core, you need to include Syncfusion.Pdf.Imaging.Portable assembly reference in .NET Core project.
+N> To compress the existing PDF document in .NET Core, you need to include Syncfusion.Pdf.Imaging.Portable assembly reference in .NET Core project.

 ## Compressing images with image quality